Printer Friendly

 Use cautiously in:

-• hypertension, heart disease, bipolar disorder, schizophrenia, drug abuse
+• hypertension, heart disease, bipolar disorder, schizophrenia, drug abuse, seizures

 • pregnant patients.